Hypoglycaemia during pregnancy, for women with type 2 diabetes

 - 3 teaspoons of sugar or honey OR

-If possible, re-test your blood glucose levels to make sure they have risen above 4mmol/L. It may take 10–15 minutes for this to happen.
+If possible, re-check your blood glucose levels to make sure they have risen above 4mmol/L. It may take 10–15 minutes for this to happen.

 If symptoms persist, or if your blood glucose level is still below 4 mmol/L, repeat the treatment.

-If your next meal is more than 20 minutes away, you will need to eat some additional carbohydrate.
-This could be one of the following:
+If your next meal is more than 20 minutes away, you will need to have some extra carbohydrate food such as a piece of fruit, a glass of milk or a tub of yoghurt.

 Frequent blood glucose monitoring can help you reduce the risk of hypos.
 You also need to remember to check that your blood glucose levels are above 5mmol/L before driving.
 For more information, refer to the Diabetes and driving booklet.

 Very occasionally, women taking insulin may experience severe hypos.
-This occurs when you can’t treat a hypo yourself and you need help from someone else.
-It is important for your partner, family and friends to know about hypo symptoms and treatment.
+A severe hypo is when you can’t treat a hypo yourself and you need help from someone else.
+Severe hypos rarely occur in type 2 diabetes, however it’s important for your partner, family and friends to know about hypo symptoms and treatment.
 Your diabetes in pregnancy team can help with more information about hypos.